 If you think that’s awesome, know what else is cool?
 When it’s 50 degrees and raining in Seattle in the winter, it’s 20 degrees with two feet of snow in Leavenworth.
 Scarves, gloves and snow boots.
 I know!
 You get the best of both worlds.
 Having a go-to destination like this makes enjoying actual seasons easy and fun, and there are so many things to do in Leavenworth!

-Tip: Leavenworth is still in Washington State, so if you go during the summer time, still bring a raincoat… because it’s Washington and you still might get rained on without any warning.
+Tip: Leavenworth is in Washington State, so if you go during the summer time, still bring a raincoat… because it’s Washington and you still might get rained on without any warning.

 Where to stay in Leavenworth

-When we’re not camping though, we do have a favorite: the Sleeping Lady Mountain Resort.
+When we’re not camping, we do have a favorite: the Sleeping Lady Mountain Resort.
 It’s a beautiful collection of well appointed, clean, green, cozy cabins.
 There is a hot pool and a cool pool, a play barn with ping pong and a puppet theater, the Grotto Bar, Kingfisher Restaurant, and art walk on property… It’s an amazing place and the perfect retreat for couples, families, groups, singles, travel writers who need a weekend away….

 Tip: Leavenworth is the go-to destination for people from Seattle, so know that it books up fast.
 If you want to visit, be sure to plan at least three weeks out so you can get the accommodations you want.

-All the things to do in Leavenworth
+Best Things to do in Leavenworth in Summer

 Having incredible weather and a variety of terrains, there is no shortage of activities in Leavenworth.
 Typically, we enjoy visiting in the summer as we’re big on camping and hiking, but we’ve recently discovered that the middle of winter is incredible in this tiny town!